Abdul-moiz123/Software-Testing-Simulation/README.md

 This makes the simulation reproducible.

+In simple words:

-In other words, running the same simulation with the same inputs and seed should produce the same simulated sequence/results.
+> The same inputs should produce the same simulated sequence/results when the same seed is used.

 This is useful for: